 Actions to Address Risks & Opportunities for ISO 27001 Requirement 6.1

 At this point, you should be looking back to your earlier work in sections 4 and 5 – in particular, 4.1, 4.2, 4.3 and section 5 of ISO 27001.
-This will help you determine the risks and opportunities that need to be addressed in order to:
+This will help you determine the risks and opportunities that need to be addressed from your earlier issues, interested parties and scope in order to:

 - ensure the information security management system can achieve the intended outcomes